mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 psql $URL cruddur < $seed_path
 ```

-# Checking Data
+To check the data if insterted to table , run below query
+connect to db- ./bin/db-connect
-To check the data in the data base run --> ./bin/db-connect --> \dt --> SELECT * FROM activities;
+\dt --> SELECT * FROM activities;

-to check the data in more readable format --> first quit out of data table --> then type --> \x on and then type --> SELECT * FROM activities;
+to check the data in more readable format type --> \x on
+and then run query --> SELECT * FROM activities;

 ![image rds](assets/week4aws/x-on-postgress.png)

-# Check The Active Connection We Are Using In PostgreSQL
-1. create a new file in bin folder --> db-sessions.
-2. add the code below
+# To check ho many db sessions we have opened. we create a script and saved as db-sesssions
+This script give us details fo all db sessions we have created.

 ```
 #! /usr/bin/bash
 CYAN='\033[1;36m'